 - If your organisation processes special category or criminal offence data, you identify and document a lawful basis for general processing and an additional condition for processing this type of data (or in the case of criminal offence data, you identify the official authority to process).

-- In the case of special category or criminal offence data, you document consideration of the requirements of Article 9 or 10 of the GDPR and Schedule 1 of the DPA 2018 where relevant.
+- In the case of special category or criminal offence data, you document consideration of the requirements of Article 9 or 10 of the UK GDPR and Schedule 1 of the DPA 2018 where relevant.

 - Where Schedule 1 requires it, you have an appropriate policy document including: